-Lamitan is a city in Basilan province.
+Lamitan is a component city in the province of Basilan.

 - Monte Santo Shrine – found on top of Mount Ubit; a pilgrimage destination especially for Catholics during Holy Week